tsackton/taelgar/Campaigns/Mechanics/Species/Playing a Dwarf.md

 As far as number - eight seems enough but this leaves out from the old dwarf Truth and Aid.
 In part because I couldn't think of obvious options for those.
 Truth could I guess use a debuffed Zone of Truth but not sure what that would be (save once, if succeed immune to spell? single target only?).
 The Aid spell is too strong for Aid, and didn't have any other obvious ideas.
 %%

-## Azar's Bravery
-**Casting Time:** 1 Action
-**Range:** Self
-**Components:** V
-**Duration:** 10 minutes

-Until the spell ends, you have Advantage on saving throws to end or avoid the Frightened condition, and gain Temporary Hit Points equal to your spell casting modifier at the start of each of your turns.

 #### Fanrukel's Insight
-**Casting Time:** Reaction, which you take when you take the Study action and fail on the d20 Test **Range:** Self
+**Casting Time:** Reaction, which you take when you take the Study action and fail on the d20 Test **Duration:** Instantaneous
-**Components:** V
-**Duration:** Instantaneous

-You can reroll the d20, adding your spellcasting modifier to the roll in addition to any normal modifiers that apply to the check.
+You can reroll the d20, adding your spell casting modifier to the roll in addition to any normal modifiers that apply to the check.
 If you roll less than 10 on the new roll, treat the roll as a 10.
-#### Locate Metal or Stone
+#### Stone Sense
 **Casting Time:** 1 Action
-**Range:** Self
-**Components:** V
 **Duration:** Instantaneous

+You extend your senses and gain knowledge of the surrounding area, extending to a range of 1000 feet from you in all directions.
+Choose two of the following facts; you learn those pieces of information for the area.

+- The locations of any significant deposits of unworked metal ore, unmined gemstones, or unquarried valuable stone.
-Describe or name a specific type of ore, gemstone, metal, native element, or natural stone.
-You learn the distance and direction of the most significant instance of the named material within 1000 feet.
+- Name a specific type of gemstone, metal, native element, or natural stone.
+You learn the location of the most significant stationary deposit of the named material.
+You can select this option twice.
+- The most prevalent kind of mineral and/or stone in the area.
+- Whether any tunnels, burrows, or other significant underground excavation is present in the area.

+You can alternatively replace one or both of your questions with information of similar scope, at the DM's discretion.
 #### Tarbaka's Flame Ward
 **Casting Time:** 1 Action
-**Range:** Self
-**Components:** V
 **Duration:** 1 Hour

 One of your appendages becomes immune to fire damage.
 While this effect is active, you can use your Reaction (trigger: when you take Fire damage) to gain resistance to Fire damage until the start of your next turn.
 The first time you hit with a melee attack on your next turn, the target takes an extra 1d6 Fire damage.
 When you use your Reaction in this way, the Flame Ward ends.

 #### Uzdan's Compelled Truth
 **Casting Time:** 1 Action
-**Range:** 15 feet
-**Components:** V
-**Duration:** 1 Minute
+**Duration:** 10 Minute

-Choose one creature you can see within range.
+Choose one creature you can see within 15 feet.
 The target must make a Charisma saving throw.
-On a failed save, the creature cannot tell a deliberate lie while the spell is active.
+On a failed save, you know if the target speaks a deliberate lie while the spell is active.
 You know whether a creature succeeds or fails on this save.
 An affected creature is aware of the spell and can avoid answering questions to which it would normally respond with a lie.
 Such a creature can be evasive yet must be truthful.